inspec/inspec-habitat/docs/resources/habitat_service.md

 ### version

-The version of the package that supports the Service, as assigned by the maintainer of the package project.
+The version of the package that supports the service, as assigned by the maintainer of the package project.
 While many versions are of the 3-digit form, there is no set rule, and exceptions are common.
 See also [release](#release).

 ```ruby
 describe habitat_service(origin: 'core', name: 'httpd') do